 Provide psychoeducation about the risks of gambling behaviours and environments?

 Provide and support referrals and engagement with locally available specialised gambling support services?

-Become familiarised and prepared to administer the 9-item Problem Gambling Severity Index (PGSI).
+Become familiar with and prepared to administer the 9-item Problem Gambling Severity Index (PGSI).

 See the PGSI form in the individual handouts section.

-(OPTIONAL) Consider key literature to support more in-depth understanding:
+(OPTIONAL) Consider key literature to provide a more in-depth understanding:

-(OPTIONAL) Become familiarised with behaviour change strategies that have been considered in the context of gambling interventions
+(OPTIONAL) Become familiar with behaviour change strategies that have been considered in the context of gambling interventions

-Become familiarised with the nature of gambling sector and service provision system in your region.
-These services are typically organised and may vary across State and Territories:
+Familiarise yourself with the nature of the gambling sector and service provision system in your region.
+These services are typically organised and may vary across state and territories: